 Maltese PM Muscat declares election victory, says wins second term

 Maltese Prime Minister Joseph Muscat told supporters on Sunday he had won a snap parliamentary election that he called last month amid a corruption scandal.
-"The people have clearly chosen to stay on the road to even greater results," Muscat said, referring to the strong performance of the Mediterranean island's economy during his first mandate.
+Prime Minister and Labour Party leader Joseph Muscat and his wife Michelle Muscat walk to a polling station to cast their votes during Malta's snap general elections in their home town of Burmarrad, Malta, June 3, 2017.

 Discussions